-The construction phase of the project will result in the removal of 0.25 ha of PCT 1326 within a single vegetation zone that forms potential threatened species habitat (for predicted threatened species identified within Table 5-1) and has a vegetation integrity score of 18.2.
-In accordance with section 10.2.1.1 (b) of the BAM, offsets are required for impacts upon a vegetation zone that has a vegetation integrity score of \geq 17 where the PCT is associated with threatened species habitat (as represented by ecosystem credits).
-The quantum of biodiversity credits required to offset residual impacts of the project is provided in Section 8.6.
+The construction phase of the project will result in the removal of 0.23 ha of PCT 1326 within a single vegetation zone that forms potential threatened species habitat (for predicted threatened species identified within Table 5-1) and has a vegetation integrity score of 18.2.
+In accordance with section 10.2.1.1 (b) of the BAM, offsets are required for impacts upon a vegetation zone that has a vegetation integrity score of ≥17 where the PCT is associated with threatened species habitat (as represented by ecosystem credits).